KILTprotocol/sdk-js/packages/did/README.md

 // Sign the DID operation using the old DID authentication key.
 // This results in an unsigned extrinsic that can be then signed and submitted to the KILT blockchain by the account
-// authorised in this operation, in this case Alice. const didSignedUpdateExtrinsic = await fullDID.authorizeExtrinsic( didUpdateExtrinsic, keystore as KeystoreSigner<string>,
+// authorised in this operation, Alice in this case. const didSignedUpdateExtrinsic = await fullDID.authorizeExtrinsic( didUpdateExtrinsic, keystore as KeystoreSigner<string>,